So... How's Your Girl?

 So...
 How's Your Girl? is the debut studio album by Handsome Boy Modeling School.
 It was released on Tommy Boy Records on October 19, 1999.
+The band's name is taken from an episode of the sitcom Get A Life, where the star Chris Elliott attempts to become a model.
+Many tracks on the album sample this episode.

 Reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, So...
 How's Your Girl? received an average score of 79 out of 100 based on 13 reviews, indicating "generally favorable reviews".

 It ranked at number 5 on Spin's "Top 20 Albums of the Year" list.

 Track listing

 All songs produced by Dan the Automator and Prince Paul, except for "Waterworld" produced by Dan the Automator and "Holy Calamity (Bear Witness II)" produced by Dan the Automator, Prince Paul, and DJ Shadow.